jessecogollo/dg-coding-challenge/README.md

 ## Deliverable

-- Deploy you submission on **Heroku**/netlify.
+- Deploy your submission on **Heroku**/netlify.
 I used [vercel](https://vercel.com/dashboard).
-I already have an account and they dont request payment method to deploy.
+I already have an account and they don't request any payment method to deploy.
-- Chare a link to your code from **github**/bitbucket whichever works fine for you
+- Share a link to your code from **GitHub**/Bitbucket whichever works fine for you

 ### Pages